 Welcome to your film portal to the front lines of today’s global issues.

 Curated from over 140 countries around the globe, this diverse and expansive “Netflix for changemakers” offers an unprecedented collection of contemporary current-affairs documentaries, participatory lesson plans and engagement resources, that give viewers a first-person insight into the pulse, the people, and the movements behind today’s global issues.

 “SIMA helped inspire my students to become responsible, global citizens who are now motivated to get involved.”

 -Michelle Bernstein, Faculty and Chair of the Film and Digital Media Department, New Roads School

-SIMA films are selected from the finalists and winners of the annual international Social Impact Media Awards.
+SIMA Classroom films are selected from the finalists and winners of the annual international Social Impact Media Awards.
 Comprising the gold standard of social-issue cinematic storytelling, along with interactive engagement resources, SIMA Classroom equips viewers with the contexts, the skills, the global mindsets, and cultural competence required in our ever-changing world.

 SIMA Classroom is being utilized in a range of formal and informal learning spaces, including libraries; colleges and high schools; and as curriculum assets for subjects ranging from social entrepreneurship, global studies, journalism, english, film and more.

 SIMA films are a springboard for global learning and community action.

 Streaming social issue films is the starting point for utilizing SIMA Classroom – our Playlists and Lesson Plans amplify the impact of our films beyond classroom walls.

 PLAYLISTS are curated film collections addressing a range of global citizenship education themes.
 Explore ready-made film selections to kick-off discussions on the United Nations’ 17 Sustainable Development Goals, the Universal Declaration of Human Rights and more cross-cutting topics.

-SIMA ENGAGEMENT MODELS inspire global learning and civic skill-building in dynamic and interactive ways.
+LESSON PLANS inspire global learning and civic skill-building in dynamic and interactive ways.
 In conjunction with SIMA films, instructors can employ these plans as workshops or lesson plans across multiple disciplines.

 WHAT DO I GET WHEN I SUBSCRIBE?

 - SOCIAL IMPACT FILMS: Exclusive access to more than 100 award-winning SIMA Classroom films and bonus features (Filmmaker Q&As, Resource Links, SIMA Lesson Plans and Discussion Guides).
 During your subscription term SIMA Classroom will grow.
 Titles will be added automatically and you will be notified of new additions.